 Books by speakers at the award-winning ALOUD series at the Central Library, presented by the Library Foundation of Los Angeles.

-Outlines a “ghettoside” killing (slaying of a young black man by another) in South Los Angeles, and the dedicated detective who pursues the assailant.
+Leovoy outlines a “ghettoside” killing (slaying of a young black man by another) in South Los Angeles, and the dedicated detective who pursues the assailant.
+This book follows the case and uses it to explore larger sociological questions about crime and policing.

 Egyptian journalist and ardent feminist, Mona Eltahawy, fearlessly writes about misogyny in the Arab world, and calls for a women's revolution to match that of the Arab spring.